dawillygene/genePos_mobile_server_api/API_DOCUMENTATION.md

 # GenePos API Documentation

 ## Overview
-The GenePos API is a RESTful web service built with Laravel that provides comprehensive Point of Sale functionality.
+The GenePos API is a RESTful web service built with Laravel that provides comprehensive Point of Sale functionality with multi-tenant shop management.
 All API responses are in JSON format.

 ## Base URL
 ```
 http://localhost:8001/api
 ```

+## Multi-Tenant Architecture
+The API supports multi-tenant shop management with role-based access control:
+- **Owner**: Can create shops, manage team members, and access all shop data
+- **Sales Person**: Can manage products and sales within their assigned shop

 ## Authentication
 The API uses Laravel Sanctum for authentication.
 Most endpoints require a valid Bearer token.